 We demonstrated that our LB simulations are capable of reproducing the rich dynamics of magnetocapillary microswimmers by taking into account all relevant physical ingredients.
-We proved in particular that the existence of small ferromagnetic contributions in the particle properties ($\mu{\text{int}} \neq 0$) captures the characteristic swimmer reorientations observed experimentally [17].
-Moreover, we claim that when the magnetization of the beads is only induced by an external magnetic field ($\mu{ind} \neq 0$, $\mu{int} = 0$), the swimmer is also capable of swimming and its motion is then characterised by the maximum swimmer velocity to be centered around the particle's inverse coasting time in the range of higher driving frequencies.
+We proved in particular that the existence of small ferromagnetic contributions in the particle properties ($\mu{int} \neq 0$) captures the characteristic swimmer reorientations observed experimentally [15].
+Moreover, we claim that when the magnetization of the beads is only induced by an external magnetic field ($\mu \neq 0$, $\mu{int} = 0$), the swimmer is also capable of swimming and its motion is then characterized by the maximum swimmer velocity to be centred around the particle's inverse coasting time in the range of higher driving frequencies.
 For lower driving frequencies and a high ratio of surface tension to magnetic forces, the swimmer motion is determined by the strength of the magnetocapillary particle interactions.

 As an outlook, yet another regime of motion might be numerically studied.
 In that case, an additional small static magnetic field is applied along the z-axis (Fig. 1) leading to sizable individual rotations of each bead in the plane of the interface.
-In this setup a swift swimmer motion is reached experimentally presumably because of strong hydrodynamic flows [19].
+In this setup, a swift swimmer motion is reached experimentally presumably because of strong hydrodynamic flows [17].
+Furthermore, we plan to investigate in detail the effect of the particle and fluid inertia on the swimmer motion.